mkontis/Alcohol-Income-and-LifeExpectancy/README.md

 Contains:
 Data set folder,
-Jupyter Notebook with data exploration and analysis Presentetion
+Jupyter Notebook with data exploration and analysis and Presentetion

 Team Members: Michael Kontis and Panagiotis Apostolou